-Using your code
+How to use your code

-To use our online filing services you’ll also need to register your email address and password.
+To use our online filing services, you’ll also need to register your email address and password.

-Changing or cancelling your code
+Change or cancel your code

-To change or cancel your code use the ‘Company authentication’ section of our online filing service.
+To change or cancel your code, use the ‘Company authentication’ section of our online filing service.

 Looking after your code

-Here’s some tips for looking after your authentication code:
+To look after your authentication code: